 - Government intransigence.

 The protesters of the Umbrella Movement won nothing.
-However, regarding the people I spoke to, the ones who expressed a desire to be heard, I suppose that to a certain extent, they did succeed.
+However, regarding the people I spoke to—the ones who expressed a desire to be heard—I suppose that to a certain extent, they did succeed.
 For a couple of months, their voices were heard.
-Will they once more want to speak up or have their voices been silenced forever?

 ~Photos and text by longzijun